Do you always get confused by the difference between calligraphy, hand lettering, and typography?

 Specific calligraphic writing instrument like a flat or chisel nib marker or a dip pen and ink is used to write the letters.

-The art of calligraphy developed in many parts of the world at different times, with differing styles and tools used.
+The art of calligraphy developed in many parts of the world at different times, with differing styles and tools.
 These can be classified as:

 Western calligraphy evolved from the 10th century and is still the most accepted form of calligraphy.